KittyGiraudel/site/_posts/2014-11-25-specificity-in-sass.md

 ## The Applicability of Specificity

-So, aside from this being another application of a [rethinking of Atwood's Law](https://hugogiraudel.com/2014/10/27/rethinking-atwoods-law/), knowing **exactly how specific** your selectors are can be much more beneficial than seeing in your dev tools that your desired styles have been overridden by another style for some relatively unknown reason (which I'm sure is a common frustration).
+So, aside from this being another application of a [rethinking of Atwood’s Law](https://hugogiraudel.com/2014/10/27/rethinking-atwoods-law/), knowing **exactly how specific** your selectors are can be much more beneficial than seeing in your dev tools that your desired styles have been overridden by another style for some relatively unknown reason (which I’m sure is a common frustration).
 You can easily output specificity as a mixin:

 ```scss
 @mixin specificity() {